easydatapy/easydata/docs/advanced.rst

 Guide Assumptions
 =================
-This guide is designed for those that already went through :ref:`getting-started` and :ref:`architecture` sections.
+This guide is designed for those that already went through the :ref:`getting-started` and :ref:`architecture` sections.

 Creating block models
 =====================
-*Item block models* are ``ItemModel`` objects but with a difference that its purpose is to be used as a reusable extension that contains predefined item parsers and processors.
-To explain this functionality in more details is best to show it through examples bellow.
+*Item block models* are ``ItemModel`` objects but with a difference, which is to be used as a reusable extension that contains predefined item parsers and processors.
+It is easier to explain this functionality through examples, which begain below.

 Basic block model
 -----------------
-Lets first create sample *HTML* text stored in a ``test_html`` variable.
+Let's first create sample *HTML* text stored in a ``test_html`` variable.

 .. code-block:: python